Skip to content

 Call or text the Rapid Response and Connection Team for no-strings-attached assistance at 413-312-8003.

-The Hampden County Addiction Taskforce (HCAT) current objectives are as follows:
+The Hampden County Addiction Taskforce (HCAT)'s current objectives are as follows:

 • To develop a real-time overdose surveillance and analytic (ROSA) system that can provide weekly reports and/or formatted data to approved stakeholders in a secure platform.